ewaldmire/ascender/docs/debugging/README.md

-This folder contains documentation related to tooling and methods that are useful for debugging Ascender.
+This folder contains documentation related to tooling and methods that are useful for debugging climber.